-The primary aim of this paper is to offer a scenario, rather than a forecast, in order to understand in a timely fashion the extent to which the Italian tax-benefit system provides income stabilisation in the first month of the health emergency for those who lost their earnings at the very beginning of the COVID-19 pandemic.
+The primary aim of this paper is to offer a scenario, rather than a forecast, in order to understand, in a timely fashion, the extent to which the Italian tax-benefit system provides income stabilisation, in the first month of the health emergency, for those who lost their earnings at the onset of the COVID-19 pandemic.
 In particular, we aim to measure the amount of income insurance that individuals and their households receive from the Welfare State against the hazard of the economic shutdown.
 The consequences of the shutdown on the most vulnerable individuals depend on their individual characteristics and the interaction between their labour market participation, their living arrangements and the capacity of the tax and benefit systems.
-We do not consider other aspects such as the reduced likelihood to get a job for those who are looking for one and the wider consequences of macroeconomic feedbacks.
+We refrain from considering other aspects such as the reduced likelihood to get a job for those who are looking for it and the wider consequences of macro-economic feedbacks.

-Lack of longitudinal up-to-date information on household income and labour market circumstances, usually available a few years after the economic shock and in a limited number of countries only, constrains the possibilities for empirical analysis.
-To address this limitation, we assess the impact of the economic lockdown on household income by means of simulating counterfactual scenarios with a fiscal microsimulation approach (Figari, Paulus, Sutherland, 2015).
+Lack of longitudinal up-to-date information on household income and labour market circumstances, usually available only few years after the economic shock and in a restricted number of countries, constrains the possibilities for empirical analysis.
+To address this limitation, we assess the impact of the economic lockdown on household income by means of simulating counterfactual scenarios by using a fiscal microsimulation approach (Figari, Paulus, Sutherland, 2015).
 First, we attempt to identify the workers affected by the lockdown by using aggregate data on employment shares by activity sectors.
-Second, we estimate the household incomes for individuals who lose their earnings, considering the direct cushioning effect of the tax-benefit system in relation to how they depend on the remaining household market income as well as personal and household characteristics.
-The use of tax-benefit microsimulation models to consider how the welfare systems protect people from an extreme shock is known as a "stress test" of the tax-benefit system (Atkinson, 2009) and has become increasingly popular in analysing consequences of the Great Recession (Figari et al., 2014, Jenkins et al., 2013).
+Second, we estimate the household income sof individuals who lose their earnings, considering the direct cushioning effect of the tax-benefit system and the way they depend on the remaining household market income and personal/household characteristics.
+The use of tax-benefit microsimulation models to consider how the welfare systems protect people from an extreme shock has become known as "stress test" of the tax-benefit system (Atkinson, 2009) and increasingly applied to analyse the consequences of the Great Recession (Figari et al., 2014, Jenkins et al., 2013).

-We highlight the main motivations to exploit such an approach in Section 2.
-Therewithin we introduce EUROMOD and we describe the indicators we apply to capture the resilience of the welfare system in both relative and absolute terms.
+We highlight the main motivations to exploit such an approach in section 2.
+In the same section we introduce EUROMOD and we describe the indicators we apply to capture the resilience of the welfare system in both relative and absolute terms.
 Section 3 provides a snapshot of the characteristics of those affected by earning loss.

-The current analysis focuses on Italy but it is about to be extended to other EU countries in order to highlight the interaction between the country-specific effects of the pandemic and the policy responses implemented by national governments, and also to generalise the impact of the COVID-19 pandemic in a cross-country perspective.
-The most relevant features of the policy measures included in the analysis are described in Section 4.
+The current analysis focuses on Italy but it is about to be extended to other EU countries in order to highlight the interaction between the country-specific effects of the pandemic and the policy responses implemented by the national governments and to generalise the impact of the COVID-19 pandemic in a cross-country perspective, The most relevant features of the policy measures included in the analysis are described in section 4.

-Empirical evidence on the different income stabilisation aspects of the Italian tax-benefit system is presented in Section 5, which shows differing degrees of how individual loss of earnings can reduce household incomes, as well as to what extent those incomes are resilient upon intervention.
-Section 6 concludes, summarising the main findings and suggesting future work and improvements in light of ongoing developments as data is made available.
+Empirical evidence of the different aspects of the income stabilisation offered by the tax-benefit system is presented in section 5, showing the differing degrees to which the earning loss has the potential to reduce household incomes, and the extent of resilience of those incomes due to the protection offered by the tax-benefit system.
+Section 6 concludes, summarising the main findings and suggesting some research developments for the near future.